 Skip to main content

 The Domain API handles connecting customer domains to our CloudFront proxy.
-This enables AI bots to see optimized content while human visitors see the normal website.
+This enables path-based routing where AI content lives at /ai/* while the rest of the site remains unchanged.

 Services Used